Climate change and factory farming

 With the biggest meat and dairy companies’ climate impact now outweighing that of several developed nations, there’s no bigger threat to the future of our planet than the expansion of factory farming.

 Factory farming is almost always overlooked as the climate culprit within the agriculture sector.
-Yet it’s factory farming that rips down forests to plant crops for animal feed – releasing carbon into the atmosphere.
-And it’s factory farming that devastates wildlife habitats and displaces local communities and profits from the cruel treatment of billions of farmed animals each year.
+Yet it's factory farming that rips down forests to plant crops for animal feed, releasing carbon into the atmosphere.
+It also devastates wildlife habitats, displaces local communities, and profits from the cruel treatment of billions of farmed animals each year.

 Rising demand